let’s talk: HOME EQUITY

 There are potential tax deductions available depending on how you use your home equity loan.
 Be sure to consult a tax professional to learn about the tax advantages available to you.

-NOW, I MENTIONED ABOVE THAT WE HAVE PERSONALLY TAKEN ADVANTAGE OF OUR PROPERTY EQUITY UP IN BINGHAMTON… let’s talk, WHAT DID WE USE IT FOR & HOW?
+NOW, I MENTIONED ABOVE THAT WE HAVE PERSONALLY TAKEN ADVANTAGE OF OUR PROPERTY EQUITY UP IN NY… let’s talk, WHAT DID WE USE IT FOR & HOW?

 The first home we ever purchased as a group was done so with CASH, so we had 100% equity in that home.
 We really wanted to expand our group, but did not have a ton of cash to do so.
 SO, instead of doing a home equity loan (which you cannot typically do with an investment property), we leveraged the equity in Property #1 to purchase a much larger Property #2.
 We were able to pull the cash out of Property #1, use that cash to cover the down payment of Property #2, and group both homes together under 1 blanket mortgage, with very little out of pocket funds used!!